 When you use visual aids, one powerful technique you can use is to say, then show.
 For example, you introduce a topic before showing the visual aid that reinforces that point.
 This technique is particularly effective for demonstrating that you are in control of your material.

 It’s the work you do refining what you say that ultimately helps you illuminate your audience – and avoid the dreaded Death by PowerPoint.

-If you want to transform your talks and presentations into powerful persuasive communications that you can deliver confidently, then get in touch.
+If you want to transform your talks into persuasive, Message-Led Presentations that you can deliver confidently, then get in touch.
 We’ll help you look, sound and feel impressive so that you grab your audience’s attention.
 In just a few, short hours we’ll coach you to deliver clearly, confidently and with impact.
 And with just a few hours with one of our expert coaches you can transform the quality of your presentations – for life.

 Speak to Louise on 020 7018 0922 or email firstname.lastname@example.org to discuss how we can help you become an impressive public speaker.

 Download your free ebook: Five Steps to Improve your Leadership Talks.
 It’s full of practical tips and insightful quotes that will help you make immediate improvements to your communication skills, including:

 Fundraising presentations are hard work.
 You're bombarded with challenging questions from investors, worn out by long days, and struggling to...

 Investment decision-making is not totally rational.
 Are you using all the tools at your disposal to create and deliver persuasive...

 Do your public speaking skills enable you to inspire, motivate and influence others?
 Many leaders in the corporate world are...

 You could shoot to fame for all the wrong reasons if a bad media interview goes viral.
 Unprepared, rude or flippant comments...